willowbk/willowbk.github.io/_pages/about.md

 above which there can be an epidemic outbreak.
 Clearly this is a valuable quantity to estimate, and can be attained accurately and with a small sample size when employing random walk sampling.

-Although the infection process itself is dynamic as the disease spreads, random walk sampling is indeed applicable given a "rapid-enough" sampling process. this network has been sampled both in [this poster](https://willowbk.github.io/talks/NetworkInferencePoster) and [this paper](https://willowbk.github.io/publication/RapidBayesianInference) and the fraction of nodes (cities) infected, $\rho(t)$, accurately estimated.
-This then suggests a new method for tracking the spread of diseases, such as the recent Ebola outbreak, and acquiring valuable incites into the course of the epidemic.
+Although the infection process itself is dynamic as the disease spreads, random walk sampling is indeed applicable given a "rapid-enough" sampling process.
+This network has been sampled both in [this poster](https://willowbk.github.io/talks/NetworkInferencePoster) and [this paper](https://willowbk.github.io/publication/RapidBayesianInference) and the fraction of nodes (cities) infected, $\rho(t)$, accurately estimated.
+This then suggests a new method for tracking the spread of diseases, such as the recent Ebola outbreak, and for acquiring valuable incites into the course of the epidemic.

 Cancer Research
 ====